Software-Improvement-Group/sigridci/workflows.md

 <img src="images/centralized-workflow.png" width="600" />

 **How to use Sigrid CI:** There are no pull requests, so Sigrid CI's pull request integration cannot be used.
-However, Sigrid CI can still provide feedback on the quality of the changes after every commit.
+However, Sigrid CI can still provide feedback on the quality of the changes after every commit, by publishing the codebase to Sigrid directly after the commit has been made.
 This ensures that every developer receives feedback immediately after his/her change.

 ## Sigrid CI &amp; development branch workflow